-Ensemble Darkhorse: Rodrigo Juan Raval had a small fan following back in the day, much of which was due to his having the best voice actor.
+Ensemble Darkhorse: Rodrigo Juan Raval had a small fan following back in the day, much of which was due to his having the best voice actor of the series.

-A lot of people believe that Steve is alive.
+A lot of people believe that Steve Burnsideis just hiding.
 Understandable, considering viruses only live and reproduce in living tissue and the T-Veronica can only be spread by direct injection.
-Wesker in X did hint at him coming back, too.
+Wesker in X does hint at him coming back, too.
 Considering Capcom's annoying habit of ignoring even peripheral characters who obviously survived, don't count on the issue being revisited any time soon.

 Some of these people were convinced that Wesker's lackey in Resident Evil 5 was actually Steve instead of Jill during early trailers when the character is shown over a line spoken by the then unknown Irving, an easy assumption to make since no one knew that Jill had even gone missing.
 The fact that his voice was strained and coughy didn't hurt either, which would make sense seeing as how he had been transformed into a monster, killed, and then revived only to be put under who knows how many ugly experiments.
 It made up for his annoying voice in this game.
 This was, of course, until they noticed that the character wore heels.
 If he does come back, which he won't, it better damn well be in a game with Claire in it.